starFalll/WDB-Sort/README.md

 | Sort | External sort the input records, which is divided into Run Generation and External Merge Sort two parts |
 | Verify | Verify the output file to ensure the sort is successful and valid |
 ### Run Generation
 In order to make full use of the CPU Cache, quicksort is first used to generate cache-size mini runs.
-Until the memory is exhausted, use loser tree merge cache-size runs into memory-size runs and save into SSD.
-Here we design a shared buffer based on the Producer-Consumer model so that when cache-size run merging produce sorted results, SSD can consume the sorted data simultaneously by asynchronous IO without interrupting cpu, which optimize performance.
+Until the memory is exhausted, use the loser tree to merge cache-size runs into memory-size runs and save them into SSD.
+Here we design a shared buffer based on the Producer-Consumer model so that when cache-size run merging produces sorted results, SSD can consume the sorted data simultaneously by asynchronous IO without interrupting the CPU, which optimizes performance.
-Based on the premise that the bandwidth of SSD and HDD are the same and the idea from the paper [AlphaSort: A Cache-Sensitive Parallel External Sort](https://sci-hub.se/10.1007/bf01354877), we treat HDD as the second SSD and write the SSD and HDD at the same time to double the overall bandwidth of IO.
+Based on the premise that the bandwidth of SSD and HDD are the same and the idea from the paper [AlphaSort: A Cache-Sensitive Parallel External Sort](https://sci-hub.se/10.1007/bf01354877), we treat HDD as an extension of SSD, that is the second SSD, and write the SSD and HDD at the same time to double the overall bandwidth of IO.
 ### External Merge Sort
 Since there are memory-size runs on SSD and HDD, the first part of each run is read into memory to merge using a loser tree, and each run is continuously refilled until the merge ends.
-The total fan-in equals to:$size_{input}/size_{memory}$.
+The total fan-in equals to: $size_{input}/size_{memory}$ .
 Sharedbuffer is used again to achieve memory-size runs merging and final result output simultaneously.

 ## Run